Emergent Open-Vocabulary Semantic Segmentation from Off-the-shelf Vision-Language Models: Abstract

 \section{Abstract}

-From an enormous amount of image-text pairs, large-scale vision-language models (VLMs) learn to implicitly associate image regions with words, which is vital for tasks such as image captioning and visual question answering.
-However, leveraging such pre-trained models for open-vocabulary semantic segmentation remains a challenge.
+From image-text pairs, large-scale vision-language models (VLMs) learn to implicitly associate image regions with words, which prove effective for tasks like visual question answering.
+However, leveraging the learned association for open-vocabulary semantic segmentation remains a challenge.
 In this paper, we propose a simple, yet extremely effective, training-free technique, Plug-and-Play Open-Vocabulary Semantic Segmentation (PnP-OVSS) for this task.
-PnP-OVSS leverages a VLM with direct text-to-image cross-attention and an image-text matching loss to produce semantic segmentation.
-However, cross-attention alone tends to over-segment, whereas cross-attention plus GradCAM tend to under-segment.
-To alleviate this issue, we introduce Salience Dropout; by iteratively dropping patches that the model is most attentive to, we are able to better resolve the entire extent of the segmentation mask.
-Compared to existing techniques, the proposed method does not require any neural network training and performs hyperparameter tuning without the need for any segmentation annotations, even for a validation set.
-PnP-OVSS demonstrates substantial improvements over a comparable baseline (+29.4\% on Pascal VOC, +13.2\% on Pascal Context, +14.0\% mIoU on MS COCO, +2.4\% on COCO Stuff) and even outperforms most baselines that conduct additional network training on top of pretrained VLMs.
+PnP-OVSS leverages a VLM with direct text-to-image cross-attention and an image-text matching loss.
+To balance between over-segmentation and under-segmentation, we introduce Salience Dropout; by iteratively dropping patches that the model is most attentive to, we are able to better resolve the entire extent of the segmentation mask. \shortname{} does not require any neural network training and performs hyperparameter tuning without the need for any segmentation annotations, even for a validation set.
+PnP-OVSS demonstrates substantial improvements over comparable baselines (+26.2\% mIoU on Pascal VOC, +20.5\% mIoU on MS COCO, +3.1\% mIoU on COCO Stuff and +3.0\% mIoU on ADE20K).
+Our codebase is at \url{https://github.com/letitiabanana/PnP-OVSS}.